TechCrunch

 - Cooler Screens raised $80 million for a technology that I already hate.

-What else was on our mind?
+What else was on our minds?
 We’re getting mentally ready for Q3 earnings.
-Now that it is Q4 that’s what’s coming up.
+Now that it is Q4, that’s what’s coming up.
 What will the cycle bring?
 A clearer image of what happened in the quarter to companies that are not COVID-accelerated.
 What has happened to them, and can their results match investor expectations?
 The v-shaped recovery is actually a k-shaped recovery and, in time, it’s going to show.
 So, buckle up for one hell of an earnings cycle.

 Equity drops every Monday at 7:00 a.m.
 PT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.